 Welcome to Code Camp.
 By definition code camp is a conference by developers for developers and that means our presenters are drawn from our local development community.
 This article serves as a guideline to help new presenters put together their first talk.

-Projectors are provided and usually display best at 1024 x 768.
+Projectors are provided and usually display at least 1024 x 768 (likely 1280x1024).
 Make sure that your material presents well at that resolution.
 If for example you are using Visual Studio, change your text to display a 14pt font.
 If you plan on giving out material, you will need to bring as many copies as you need.
 We have no access to copy machines at camp.
 Also, wireless and wired internet will likely be available for speakers.
 If your session requires the internet, make sure you come come early to verify you have a good connection.

 You will need to bring your own notebook computer to plug in if your session requires that.
 There may be equipment in the room you are presenting in, but don't count on anything more than a projector.
 Same with white or black boards.
 They may be available, but don't count on it.